-On a typical day in October of 2008, a white paper entitled “Bitcoin: A Peer-to-Peer Electronic Cash System” was published by a person or a group under the name of Satoshi Nakamoto.
-Little did we know that that white paper described a system that would go on to become the backbone of some of the most disrupting new tech since the Internet itself.
+In October of 2008, a white paper entitled “Bitcoin: A Peer-to-Peer Electronic Cash System” was published by a person or a group under the name of Satoshi Nakamoto.
+Little did we know that that white paper described a system that would go on to become the backbone of some of the most disrupting tech since the Internet itself.

 What was in that white paper?